-All commands in the style of \$this is a command should be typed in the console you get when connecting to your rp with putty.
-Python 2.7 is preinstalled.
+All commands in the style of \$this is a command should be typed in the console you get when connecting to your rp with putty. python version 2.7 is preinstalled.
+Here's how to install the wanted python 3 version: